bibledit/linux/README.md

 ## Scripts

-tarball: Assembles a tarball for Bibledit Linux.
+tarball.sh: Assembles a tarball for Bibledit Linux.

+debianchangelog.sh: Add new entry to the debian/changelog.

 debian.sh: Creates Debian packages.

+ubuntu.sh: Creates code for Ubuntu packages.